InnovateForVegas/.github/profile/README.md

 ### Governance

 Our organization is extremely thin and all volunteer.
-That is, none of the people listed here, and possibly not listed here, who make our organization go, are doing so on a volunteer basis.
+That is, none of the people listed here, and possibly not listed here, who make our organization go, are doing so without compensation, completely on a volunteer basis.

 * Managing Director: [Dan Hugo](https://github.com/DanHugoDanHugo)
 * Director : [Shawn Looker](https://github.com/slooker)